Overview

 Program Costs

-Students are expected to pay for their their flights.
-For students who have a demonstrated financial need, there will be a small competitive travel grant.
+Students are expected to pay for their round trip flights to Phoenix, AZ.
+For students with a demonstrated financial need, there will be a small competitive travel grant.
 Field costs will be covered through various generous alumni donors.
-Students will need to pay for some meals and any personal items.
+Students will need to pay for some meals (estimated $100-$150) and personal items (amount varies).

 How do I apply?